Garrett Motion (GTX)

 We cannot predict with certainty the outcome of litigation matters, government proceedings and other contingencies and uncertainties.

-We are currently, and we may in the future, be party to a number of lawsuits, investigations and disputes arising out of our current and historical business, including matters relating to commercial transactions, product liability, prior acquisitions and divestitures, employment, employee benefits plans, intellectual property, antitrust, import and export, and environmental, health and safety matters, as well as securities litigation, tax proceedings and litigation related to our debt.
-For additional information regarding our pending legal proceedings, see Item 3, "Legal Proceedings".
+In the normal course of our business, we are from time to time party to various lawsuits, investigations and disputes arising out of our current and historical business.
+These proceedings may relate to commercial transactions, product liability, prior acquisitions and divestitures, employment, employee benefits plans, intellectual property, antitrust, import and export, and environmental, health and safety matters, as well as securities litigation, tax proceedings and litigation related to our debt.
+For additional information regarding our pending legal proceedings, see Item 3, "Legal Proceedings."
 We cannot predict with certainty the outcome of legal proceedings or contingencies.
 The costs incurred in litigation can be substantial and result in the diversion of management's attention and resources.
 We have also made, and in the future may make, certain commitments, including representations, warranties and indemnities relating to current and past operations, including those related to divested businesses, and issue guarantees of third-party obligations.
-Our potential liabilities are subject to change over time due to new developments in legal proceedings or changes in settlement strategy, and we may become subject to or be required to pay damage awards or settlements that could have a material adverse effect on our results of operations, cash flows and financial condition.
-If we were required to make such payments, these payments could be significant and could exceed the amounts we have accrued with respect thereto, adversely affecting our business, financial condition and results of operations.
+Our potential liabilities are subject to change over time due to new developments in legal proceedings or changes in settlement strategy, and we may become subject to, or be required to pay, damage awards or settlements that could have a material adverse effect on our results of operations, cash flows and financial condition.
+If we were required to make such payments, these payments could be significant and could exceed the amounts we have therefore accrued for such matters, adversely affecting our business, financial condition and results of operations.
 While we maintain insurance for certain risks, the amount of our insurance coverage may not be adequate to cover the total amount of all insured claims and liabilities.
 The occurrence of significant liabilities for which there is no or insufficient insurance coverage could adversely affect our results of operations, cash flows, liquidity and financial condition.

 Taxation & Government Incentives - Risk 1